eclipse/elk/docs/content/documentation/algorithmdevelopers/unittesting.md

 * `ELK_REPO`: Absolute path to the directory where the main ELK repository is checked out.
 * `MODELS_REPO`: Absolute path to the directory where the `elk-models` repository is checked out.
-* `RESULTS_PATH`: If graphs of failed tests should be persisted, this should point to the directory to store them in.
-If this path is not specified, nothing will be persisted.

 ### As Part of Automatic Builds